2012 World Twenty20 final: West Indies

 The Windies arrived as a team that could make a run in the minds of some thanks to such players as famed power hitters and all-rounders Chris Gayle and Kieron Pollard and emerging star off-spinner Sunil Narine, but they did not begin the tournament well and were beaten by Australia in their first match.
 Their next match was against Ireland and it was washed away by rain.
 Both of the team received 1 point.
 But West Indies qualified for the Super 8 from Group B, next to Australia by the virtue of a superior Net run rate.
 In the super 8 stage they were placed to Group 1 with Sri Lanka, England and New Zealand.
 They won against England easily and won against New Zealand in super over.
-But they were thrashed by the hosts Sri Lanka. still with 2 wins in three matches they qualified for the semi final.
-A rematch against Australia in the semi finals, but an unbeaten 75 off 41 from Gayle, including four sixes, helped West Indies post a mammoth total of 205/4.
+But they were thrashed by the hosts Sri Lanka. still with 2 wins in three matches they qualified for the semi-final.
+A rematch against Australia in the semi-finals, but an unbeaten 75 off 41 from Gayle, including four sixes, helped West Indies post a mammoth total of 205/4.
 Australia struggled to respond, eventually slumping to 131 all out.

-Team Composition
+Team composition

 Sri Lanka made one change from their winning team of semi final.
 Akila Dananjaya was in for Rangana Herath, while West Indies team were unchanged.

 Match details

 Match officials

 The on-field umpires were Aleem Dar of Pakistan and Simon Taufel of Australia, with Rod Tucker being the third (TV) umpire.
 Ian Gould was the fourth umpire.
 Jeff Crowe was the match referee.
-This match was the last match of Simon Taufel as an international cricket umpire.
+This was the last match of Simon Taufel as an international cricket umpire.